shadabshaukat/auslegalsearchv2/setup_letsencrypt_oracle_lb.md

   - (possibly chain pem, if not using fullchain)
 - In OCI Console: **Load Balancers → Your LB → Management → Certificates**
   - Create/Import Certificate
-  - Upload those PEM files as prompted.
+  - Upload those PEM files as prompted or Paste the contents of the .pem files
+- **Important Note**
+  - SSL Certificate in OCI is `fullchain.pem`
+  - CA Certificate in OCI is `cert.pem`
+  - Private Key in OCI is `privkey.pem`

 4. **Configure Listener and Rule for HTTPS**

 - In LB, create a new listener (HTTPS:443) using the certificate.